srafice/tika_extraction/README.md

 A python project to extract content and metadata from binary documents and ingests them into Elasticsearch

+ - output.json is an extraction of a sample pdf from Tika for evaluation

 ## Sample Code Folders

 ### Things to note